rueedlinger/gfollow/README.md

 ## ghStarred.js

-This scripts save the latest starred repositories from people you follow in the CSV file `starred.csv`.
+This scripts saves the latest starred repositories from people you follow in the CSV file `starred.csv`.
+If the file already exists new entries are append if they do not exist yet.
+To check if a entry already exist the project id is used.

 ```bash
 node ghStarred.js